devtosxn/json-sniffer/README.md

 # JSON Sniffer
-This program reads a JSON file provided and creates a schema based on the data types of the values in the `message` attribute.
+This program reads a JSON file and creates a schema based on the data types of the values in the `message` attribute if it exists.
 The schema includes a unique key for each attribute, the attribute's data type, and common fields like "tag", "description", and "required".

 ## Setup
 1. Clone the repository